 There might be times when you are not able to make healthcare choices for yourself.
-If you are unable to speak, your doctors may not know what type of care you would prefer.
-An advance care directive is a legal document.
-It tells your doctor what care you agree to in advance of a situation where you are unable to communicate.
-With this document, your doctors will know what medical treatment you would choose or would not choose.
+If you are unable to speak, your doctors may not know what kind of care you would prefer.
+An Advance Directive is a legal document.
+It tells your doctor what kind of care you agree to in case of a situation where you are unable to communicate.
+With this document, your doctors will know what kind of medical treatment you would choose or not choose.

-All ARTC adult members have the right to make advance directives.
-ARTC will give you all the information on advance directives and include applicable state laws.
-You can call Customer Service at 1-866-282-6280 (TTY: 711) for help finding the form.
-You can also talk to your PCP about advance directives.
+All adult Arkansas Total Care members have the right to make Advance Directives.
+Arkansas Total Care will give you information on Advance Directives and include applicable state laws.
+You can call Member Services at 1-866-282-6280 (TTY: 711) for help finding the form.
+You can also talk to your PCP about Advance Directives.
 Ask your PCP to put the form in your file when you are done.

 Work with your PCP to make decisions that will set your mind at ease.
-An advance directive can help your doctors and others to understand your wishes about your health.
-Advance directives will not take away your right to make your own decisions.
+An Advance Directive can help your doctors and others to understand your wishes about your health.
+Advance Directives will not take away your right to make your own decisions.
 They will work only when you are unable to speak for yourself.
-You will not be discriminated against for not having an advance directive.
+You will not be discriminated against for not having an Advance Directive.

-Examples of advance directives include:
+Examples of Advance Directives include:

-- Living Will
+- Living wills

-- Healthcare Power of Attorney
+- Healthcare powers of attorney

-- "Do Not Resuscitate" Orders
+- Do Not Resuscitate (DNR) orders

-As a member of ARTC you have the right to:
+As a member of Arkansas Total Care, you have the right to:

-- Accept or refuse treatment. - Make advance directives. - Get a copy of ARTC's policies respecting the implementation of the enrolled member's rights and the state law, including a statement of any limitation regarding the implementation of advance directives as a matter of conscience. - File your complaints about non-compliance with advance directive laws and regulations with the state's compliance hotline. - File a complaint against the PASSE or any of its representatives.
-Representatives include the networked providers (see grievances and appeals section). - Be free from the requirement to obtain a referral for a specific family planning provider, no matter if that provider is an in-network provider or an out-of-network provider.
+- Accept or refuse treatment. - Make Advance Directives. - Get a copy of Arkansas Total Care's policies about respecting your rights and the state law.
+This includes a statement of any limitation regarding the implementation of Advance Directives as a matter of conscience. - File your complaints about non-compliance with Advance Directive laws and regulations with the state's compliance hotline. - File a complaint against the PASSE or any of its representatives.
+Representatives include in-network providers.
+See the Member Satisfaction section of this Handbook for more details.

+• Be free from the requirement to get a referral for a specific family planning provider, whether or not that provider is in the Arkansas Total Care network.